 skip to Main Content

-Services include specially-designed instruction to meet the unique needs of a student with a disability.
-This includes adapting the content, methodology or delivery of instruction to address the unique needs that result from the student’s disability and to ensure access of the child to the general curriculum.
+Services include specially designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability.
+This includes adapting the content, methodology and/or delivery of instruction to address the needs that result from the child’s disability and to ensure access of the child to the general curriculum.

-Broadmoor’s full day classes are staffed by a special education teacher and classroom assistant.
-Classes are five days a week and include therapy, physical education, and a swimming supplement to the curriculum.
-The scope of service is determined by the IEP.
+Broadmoor’s full day classes are staffed by a special education teacher and a classroom assistant.
+Classes are five days a week and are broken up by age group and include therapy, physical education and a swimming supplement to the curriculum.
+The scope of service is determined by each individual’s IEP.

 For more information about Broadmoor’s School Age Program, call 440-602-1005 or email info@lakebdd.org.